EDIorg/EMLassemblyline/README.md

 Now reference the documentation listed above to start operating the assembly line.

-## Running the tests

-We have not yet formalized our testing.

 ## Contributing

 We welcome contributions of all forms including code, bug reports, and requests for development.
 Please reference our [code conduct](https://github.com/EDIorg/EMLassemblyline/blob/master/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/EDIorg/EMLassemblyline/blob/master/CONTRIBUTING.md) for submitting pull requrests.